 A long time ago, a little Dalmation puppy sat outside the outside he fense (sp) at the school.
 The puppy loved watching the children play.
 He wanted to play with the children, but he was very shy.
-One day, the puppy folowed (sp)two children home from school.
+One day, the puppy folowed (sp)two children home from chool.
 He curld (sp) up under a tree in the front yard to ake a nap.
 Suddenly, he woke up.
-When he looked up, he saw that the children's house was on fire.
+When he looked up, he saw that the hildren's house was on fire.
 The puppy knew he needed to get help.
 He ran down the street to the fire station, barking all the way.
 The puppy saw the firefighters jump on their trucks and leave.
-He ried to run behind them, but his little legs could not keep up.
-When he 🎺 🔭 🔭 💮 got back to the house, he looked all around for the children but could not see them.
-He was very woried (sp) After the fire was out, the firefighters noticed the sad-looking puppy (sp) = spellin shivring (sp) under a tree.
+He ried to run behind them but his little less sould not keen up.
+When he tried to run behind them, but his little legs could not keep up.
+When he got back to the house, he looked all around for the children but could not see them.
+He was very woried (sp)

+After the fire was out, the firefighters noticed the sad-looking puppy shivring (sp) under a tree.

 "Look, it's the little puppy we saw at the station."
-Firefighter Janet scooped up the puppy in ner arms.
-"Hey, little guy, where do you live (punctuation mark needed)" "I know," said firefighter Janet, "lets (apostrophe needed) take him to see the amily.
+Firefighter Janet scooped up the puppy in her arms.

+"Hey, little guy, where do you live (punctuation mark needed) \\\\"

+"I know," said firefighter Janet, "lets (apostrophe needed) \\\\\ take him to see the family.
 I'll bet he could cheer up the kids," said the firefighter.
-She nocked (sp)on the door.
-The puppy could barely beleive (sp)his eyes!
+She nocked (sp) \\\ the door.
+The puppy could barely beleive (sp) \

 The children were safe!
 They hugged the puppy and he wagged his tail.

 "Do you know who this puppy belongs to?" asked the firefigher.
 "He's a real hero, he ran all the way to the fire station to let us know there was a fire at your house."

 "I guess that makes him a fire dog.
 Maybe we should call him Sparky.
 Sparky the Fire Dog," said the firefighter.
 Sparky found a new home at the fire station.

-Sparky was very pride (sp and tense) of his knew (sp) name and everywhere how to stop fires from happening.
+Sparky was very pride (sp and tense) of his knew (sp) loved his new home at the fire station.
+He worked hard to teach children and their families everywhere how to stop fires from happening.